 “There is certainly much more good news than bad news, in terms of coffee and health,” says Frank Hu, MD, MPH, PhD, nutrition and epidemiology professor at the Harvard School of Public Health.

 However please be aware that it isn’t proven that drinking coffee will prevent these health conditions!
-Drinking coffee excessively will increase levels cortisol (of the stress hormone) and probably cause a dependence on caffeine, Here are 10 ways coffee may benefit you, however you should cut out or at the very least, limit the sugar and milk!
+Drinking coffee excessively will increase levels cortisol (of the stress hormone) and probably cause a dependence on caffeine, Here are 10 ways coffee may benefit you, however you should cut out or at

 1. Gallstone Prevention